 Overflowing with savory roasted vegetables, seasoned with spices and topped with an egg – it might just keep you full until the afternoon.

 Tons of veggies, protein packed quinoa, cinnamon and spices, then topped with an egg.
-A breakfast bowl to keep you full all day!
+A vegetarian breakfast bowl to keep you full all day!

 - 2 sweet potatoes chopped & roasted